RaduAndrei99/Chat_App/README.md

 # Chat_App
-Main project for the Programming Engineering course
+Main project for the Software Engineering course